-The octamer of these histone proteins is wrapped with DNA helix giving rise to a structure called nucleosome.
+The octamer of histone proteins is wrapped with DNA helix giving rise to a structure called nucleosome.
 The nucleosomes makeup to a repeating structure which results in the formation of chromatin.
 Chromatin is a stained thread-like structure whereas nucleosomes are beads on that.
-These chromatin fibers later, during cell division, condense to form chromosomes.
+These chromatin fibres later, during cell division, condense to form chromosomes.

 Why is DNA Packaging required?

-The length of the DNA which is around 3 meters long and it has to be packed within the nucleus which is few micrometers in diameter.
-Therefore, in order to fix the huge DNA molecules into the minute nucleus, it need be packed into an extremely compressed or compacted structure called chromatin.
+The length of the DNA which is around 3 meters long and it has to be packed within the nucleus which is few micrometres in diameter.
+Therefore, in order to fix the huge DNA molecules into the minute nucleus, it needs to be packed into an extremely compressed or compacted structure called chromatin.

-There are There are two order of packaging
+There are three orders of packaging

-- First order of packaging – Nucleosome.
+- The first order of packaging – Nucleosome.

-- Second order of packaging – Solenoid.
+- The Second order of packaging – Solenoid fibre.

 - The third order of packaging – Scaffold loop Chromatids Chromosome.